 Our curriculum focuses on computer science, information technology and digital literacy, including E-Safety, to ensure every child enjoys and succeeds in Computing.
 All children are encouraged to believe in their ability to master Computing and are empowered to succeed through curiosity, tinkering and perseverance.
 Pupils are given the time and opportunity to fully understand, explore and apply ideas in different ways and through cross-curricular links.

-These are the areas that are covered within the three strands of our computing curriculum.
-At Paddox Primary School, we use a combination of Purple Mash for Key Stage one and the National Centre for Computing Education (NCCE) scheme of work to cover the National Curriculum objectives for computing across both key stages.
+At Paddox Primary School, we use the Purple Mash scheme of work to cover the National Curriculum objectives for computing across both key stages.
 Every lesson within this scheme has been individually planned so that they can be taught effectively, and staff are provided with teacher guides and explanatory videos alongside lesson resources.
-Teachers plan each of their sessions based on the needs of their class and on the technology infrastructure we have in place at Paddox and content is regularly reviewed.
-Both Purple Mash and NCCE scheme is closely referenced against the National Curriculum to ensure progression and coverage; a comprehensive computing skills progression document is also available on the website.
+Teachers plan each of their sessions based on the needs of their class and on the technology infrastructure (using our well-equipped and dedicated computing suite) that we have in place at Paddox.
+The content is regularly reviewed.
+Purple Mash is referenced against the National Curriculum to ensure progression and coverage; a comprehensive computing skills progression document is also available on the website and we have personalised our long-term map to ensure coverage is consistent across each year group.

 As a result of the engaging curriculum we use at Paddox Primary School, pupils will: